gcallah/BookReviews/gerstle.md

-Gerstle In discussing the second, George Bush, contrast, the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law, abiding Muslims, who practiced it" (208-209).
+Gerstle, in discussing the second, George Bush, contrasts the "hateful ethnonationalist populism [of] Donald Trump" with the kind words of Bush, such as his calling "On Americans, to respect the legitimacy of Islam and the law, abiding Muslims, who practiced it" (208-209).
 Gerstle Provides no evidence as